-Sock it to Me Cake is an old fashioned cake that starts with a box of cake mix.
-The cake mix is doctored up with sour cream, eggs, and vanilla (plus more sugar!).
+Sock it to Me Cake is an old fashioned cake that starts with a box of cake mix (just like this 7Up Cake).
+The cake mix is doctored up with sour cream, eggs, and vanilla, plus a little more sugar!

 It’s baked in a bundt pan, with a ribbon of sweet cinnamon pecans in the center.
 And it’s topped with a simple powdered sugar glaze.